Last Updated: 7/9/18

 Rio Mar Neighborhood

 On a residential street in Rio Mar, Pilo’s has no sign.
 It is not far from Enrique (below) and Puerto’s big baseball stadium.
 A gas station is on the corner where you turn off the main road for Pizza Pilo.
-All seating is open air.
+All seating is open air (under a roof).
 They sometimes have a TV.

 Pilo’s makes a good filette (flank steak), which they marinate in papaya juice.
 They also make a decent pizza, lasagna, and other dishes.